About Milestones' Autism Awareness Training

 There has been a growing awareness concerning Autism Spectrum Disorder (ASD) or, as it is commonly referred to Autism, for a number of years now.
 Once upon a time, most people would have associated Autism with a child, unable to communicate, rocking in corner, perhaps humming over and over again to themselves and maybe even banging their head incesssantly or such like.
 Eventually researchers discovered that there are a number of people who seem to function well in the world but exhibit clear Autistic traits, albeit they were usually thought of as 'odd' in some way and they, almost by default, suffered from Anxiety and/or Depression and frequently regular breakdowns.They are referred to as 'High Functioning'.

-Autism has always been called Autism SPECTRUM disorder (although there are many who now believe it is more accurately referred to as an abnormality rather than a disorder).
+Autism has always been called Autism SPECTRUM disorder (although there are many who now believe it is more accurately referred to as an abnormality or syndrome rather than a disorder).
 This is because Autistics can present with a difference in severity of Autistic behaviours and characteristics.
 What was required, in the face of these discoveries, is that the Spectrum needed to be extended - a great deal.

 However, in reality, there is still much ignorance regarding Autism.
 It is frequently confused with other behavioural disorders such as Attention Deficit Hyperactive Disorder (ADHD), Dyslexia, Dyspraxia, Sensory Processing Disorder (SPD), Attachment Disorder and so forth.
 This is not helped by the fact that Autistics frequently suffer from some other form of these other disorders as well.
 It shares the common problem that the symptoms, attitudes and responses occasioned by any of these disorders is treated as disruptive, anti-social or challenging behaviour.